 - My Account

 This date marks the day Billy Eckstine was born in 1914.
 He was a Black singer.

-Born William Clarence Eckstein in Pittsburgh, he began singing at the age of 11 but until his late teens was undecided between a career as a singer or football player.
-He won a sporting scholarship but soon afterward broke his collarbone and decided that singing was less dangerous.
+Born William Clarence Eckstein in Pittsburgh, he began singing at the age of 11 but, until his late teens, was undecided between a career as a singer or football player.
+He won a sporting scholarship but broke his collarbone soon after deciding that singing was less dangerous.